addpipe/Less-Confusing-Digital-Ocean-Menus/README.md

 # Less-Confusing-Digital-Ocean-Menus

-I manage more than 100 DO droplets across 3 accounts & teams and their navigation always confused me.
+I manage more than 100 DO droplets across many accounts and their navigation always confused me.

 This simple Chrome extension makes the Digital Ocean account menus less confusing: